tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 void listenCommand(){
 	// (...)
 	if(read > 1){
-			// clear command (remove new line if exist) clearCommand(command);
+			// clear command (remove newline if there is one) clearCommand(command);

 			char *commandArguments;